How Soon Must You File Probate?

 If a spouse survives the decedent, and there is no debt attached to the estate, it is possible for this individual to have the will admitted in probate court as a Muniment of Title.
 This basically transfers the title of the home and other simple assets to the surviving spouse.
 The muniment of title is then recorded with the county, and the property re-entered in the survivor's name.

 Sometimes a will is accepted into probate if a reasonable explanation is given for the delay.
 In such a case, the will is then probated as it normally would be.
 Once the executor's petition for probating of the will is accepted, this individual is to locate all the named beneficiaries and notify them of the proceeding.
 The executor maintains all bank accounts and pays any bills that are necessary to protect assets in the estate.
 When finally the will is dispositioned by the court, the executor then pays all taxes and debts owed by the estate, and then distributes the remaining assets in accordance with the will's instructions.

 Sometimes beneficiaries contest the validity of a will during probate.
 This will likely cause the amount of time required to probate the will to be extended, particularly if a trial is necessary.
 It is worth keeping in mind that while there is a limitation on the time within which a will is offered for probate, there is no such limitation on how long the probate proceedings may last.

 If You Need Help Probating a Will

-If you are the named executor to an estate, it is important that you work with Bryan probate attorneys who can guide you through this often complicated process.
-Call Peterson Law Group today to arrange a consultation today at 979-703-7014 or 936-337-4681.
+If you are the named executor to an estate, it is important that you work with Texas probate attorneys who can guide you through this often complicated process.
+Call Peterson Law Group today to arrange a consultation today at 979-703-7014.